-If you do not live in Arizona, but are a member of the US Armed Forces stationed in Arizona pursuant to active duty military orders, including AZ National Guard and Reserves, or you are a member's spouse or dependent child as defined in ARS Section 43-1001, you may qualify for reclassification without waiting twelve months.
+If you are a member of the US Armed Forces stationed in Arizona pursuant to active duty military orders, including Arizona National Guard and Reserves; or you are a Military Member's spouse or dependent child as defined by ARS 15-1801 through 1807, you may qualify for reclassification without waiting twelve months.

-The person's spouse has established domicile in this state for at least one year and has demonstrated intent and financial independence.
+The student's spouse has established domicile in Arizona for at least 12 continuous months prior to the term and has demonstrated intent to maintain Arizona Domicile and financial independence.
 Furthermore, the individual is entitled to claim the student as an exemption for state and federal tax purposes, but maintained a domicile in this state.

 If the person is a non-citizen, the person must be in an eligible visa status pursuant to federal law to classify as an in-state student for tuition purposes.
 Contact the Office of the Registrar for further assistance.